Aesthetic Exploration of Ganesha part I (Forms in 3D)

 The temples erected during the Hoysala kings have complicated plans with numerous angled projections.
 The temples from the Hoysala period can still be seen at Belur, Halebid and Sringeri.
 After the reign of the Hoysalas, architectural traditions were interrupted by Muslim raids at the end of the 13th century and temple building resumed later under the Vijayanagara Empire.

-By the 16th century Vijayanagara Empire was one of the largest, with almost all of southern India being a part of it.
-The characteristic feature of this period was the development of the temple complexes which had a concentric series of rectangular enclosure walls with the gopuras (towered gateways) in the middle of each side.
+By the 16th century, Vijayanagara Empire was one of the largest, with almost all of southern India being a part of it.
+The characteristic feature of this period was the development of the temple complexes which had a concentric series of rectangular enclosure walls with gopuras (towered gateways) in the middle of each side.
 Of the numerous Vijayanagara complexes in southern India, the most magnificent are those in Kerala on the west coast which developed a distinct style of architecture, during the same time.
 The temples here were roofed with sloping tiers of metal or Terra cotta tiles to protect them from heavy rainfall.
 A superb example of this is the Vadakkunatha temple at Trichur, which dates from the 12th century.
 Temples constructed later are found at Chengannur, Kaviyum and Vaikom.

 Agamas: The temple architecture during these various periods followed the ancient Agamas (collection of sacred ritual practices).

-These are books, records of temple architecture and carry all information related to building one.
+These are books, and records of temple architecture and carry all information related to building one.
 Each Agama consists of four parts.
 The third part specifies rules for the construction of temples and for sculpting and carving the figures of deities for worship in the temples.
-In the Agamas for Silpa (the art of sculpture) elaborate rules are laid out ,describing the quality requirements of the places where temples are to be built, the kind of images to be installed, the materials from which they are to be made, their dimensions, proportions, air circulation, lighting in the temple complex etc.
+In the Agamas for Silpa (the art of sculpture) elaborate rules are laid out, describing the quality requirements of the places where temples are to be built, the kind of images to be installed, the materials from which they are to be made, their dimensions, proportions, air circulation, lighting in the temple complex etc.

 Apart from the aspects of temple construction, details regarding the exact manner of consecrating deities and worshipping them are laid out.
 They also describe every possible detail of handling icons and conserving them.